 Quartzsite is on Interstate 10 and is a popular winter camping area for RV vandwellers.
 It’s tourist attractions include a gum museum featuring a large collection of chewing gum wrappers and the burial site of Hadji Ali, popularly known as Hi Jolly.
 Jolly was citizen of the old Ottoman Empire hired by the US Army to lead the camels during the Camel Corp experiment.
 He continued to live in Quartzsite after the camel experiment ended, dying in 1902.
 A monument was later erected over his grave, taking the form of a stone pyramid topped with a metal camel.
 The town now also has a steel sculpture, made of old car wheels, commemorating the Red Ghost.

-Here to inform and entertain you with tales of folklore, urban myths, history, geek culture and the weird.
-"Fun and high strangeness" is how one reader described it.
-May contain sarcasm.
+Here to inform and entertain you with books, podcasts, videos and blog posts of weird tales for weird times.
+"Fun and high strangeness" is how one reader describes it.